-We will work with Fellows in such situations to the degree it is possible.
-As each individual may have a different timeline than others, Fellows who find themselves in this situation should reach out to Carl Smith, International Advisor, for assistance.
+We will work individually with Fellows in such situations to assess if an accommodation is possible.
+As each individual may have a different timeline than others, and Fellows who find themselves in this situation should reach out to Lena Purtu, International Advisor, for assistance.

 Can I apply for OPT remotely?

 All physical OPT applications must be sent from within the U.S. There is also an option to file the application online.

 After OPT is approved, can I work remotely?

 You may work remotely if your U.S.-based employer has an office outside of the United States and/or if the U.S.-based employer can assess your engagement using electronic means.

 Can I do a CPT paid/unpaid internship remotely?

 Yes, provided that CPT is integral to your program of study, is authorized before the start date, and your employer has an office outside of the United States or the employer can assess your engagement using electronic means.

 Does the Conservatory have recommendations for health insurance that would offer coverage during this pandemic?

 If my thesis delivery is delayed to a subsequent term, will I still be in status?